Testing for >1000 conditions using your DNA

 What conditions does KNOVA screen for?

-KNOVA offers the broadest panel of any NIPT, detecting both chromosomal and monogenic conditions with no need for invasive testing.
+KNOVA offers the broadest panel of any NIPT, detecting both chromosomal and monogenic conditions.
 It’s built with Fulgent’s industry-leading sequencing platform, capable of analysing over 18,000 human genes.

 • All major trisomies: Down’s (21), Edwards’ (18), Patau (13), plus rare trisomies (15, 16, 22)